alexSamalot19/HashMap-CLI/README.md

 # Hashmap CLI Practice

-In this activity we will further build upon the previous ConsoleIO example with Hashmaps, ArrayLists, and conditional logic.

 ## Practice Assignment

 Using the data obtained from CLI, create a Hashmap that contains the name of the data, and the users answer, example: